smileding/kotlin-2.0.0/docs/native/compilation-model.md

 latter to actually generate machine code for native library use sites.

 The compiler can accept a cinterop klib as a dependency, just like any regular Kotlin klib.
-So, to import C or Objective-C library to Kotlin, one needs to make a cinterop klib and pass it to the compiler as a dependency.
+So, to import a C or Objective-C library to Kotlin, one needs to make a cinterop klib and pass it to the compiler as a dependency.

-In Gradle this is implemented in the following way:
+In Gradle, this is implemented in the following way:
 * A `compilation` can define a `cinterops` description
 * Under the hood, Gradle produces a cinterop klib based on such a description, and passes it as a dependency to the corresponding compilation.